 Wine tastings are a great way to enjoy a variety of local flavors while touring the area.
 Follow these tips to get the most out of your vineyard and winery visits.

-- Use a crossbody purse/satchel – these designs will keep your hands free for tasting wines and taking notes
+- Use a crossbody purse/satchel – these designs will keep hands free for tasting wines and taking notes

-- Designate a driver – the mountain roads are beautiful, but they are also quite curvy and will require an alert driver
+- Designate a driver – the mountain roads are beautiful, but they are also quite curvy and require an alert driver

 - Bring your I.D. – many places have a strict policy of carding everyone – be sure to have proof of your legal drinking age (21+)